arugoa/Embedded-Week-4/README.md

 ![](assets/omni.png)
 (This is not what our robots look like, this was a frame when we were switching chassis types two years ago, it's the only good photo I have of all four wheels and the frame.)

 See if you can figure out the formula to do so on your own.

 If you're having trouble, [this article](http://blog.elliotjb.com/2013/10/holonomic-x-drive-tutorial-theory-of.html) talks about the theoretical math.

 If you're having trouble with that, [this video](https://www.youtube.com/watch?v=gnSW2QpkGXQ) goes over two potential answers.
 (A mecanum wheel can be treated the same as an omniwheel at a 45 degree angle).

-# Final Thoughts
+# Thoughts

-As you finish the training program, we've compiled a small overview of the classes we use and how they fit together, and you can find that [here](classesOverview.md).
+As you near the end the training program, we've compiled a small overview of the classes we use and how they fit together, and you can find that [here](classesOverview.md).
 It is intended to make the transition to working on the robot easier.

 It is also highly recommended that you look at the [baseline code example](baseCodeExample.md), it has an example of empty code that has nothing but the baseline requirements for the code to run in general, like #includes, loops, required motor functions, and etc.